AlexisN94/FlexTime-Clock/README.md

 ## Description

-This experimental clockface allows you to set custom day-start and day-end times in the settings, in order to have a visual representation of how far along you are in *your own* day.
+This experimental clockface allows you to set custom day-start and day-end times in the settings, in order to have a visual representation of how far along you are in *your* day.

 Say, you usually wake up at 22h30 and go to bed at 06h00.
 That's your day-time.
 Conversely, from 06h01 to 22h29 will be your night-time.
 Night-time is displayed in purple.
 Day-time is displayed in gray and red.